7.13 — Using declarations and using directives

 }

-In this version, the call to ns::foo() is clearly a library call.
+In this version, the call to NS::foo() is clearly a library call.
 The call to plain foo() is probably a call to a user-defined function (some libraries, including certain standard library headers, do put names into the global namespace, so it’s not a guarantee).

-The scope of using-declarations and using-directives
+The scope of using-statements

 If a using-declaration or using-directive is used within a block, the names are applicable to just that block (it follows normal block scoping rules).
 This is a good thing, as it reduces the chances for naming collisions to occur to just within that block.